FoundationVision/UniRef/assets/DATA.md

 - RefCOCO/+/g

 Please download [COCO2014](https://cocodataset.org/#home) images from official website.
 The original annotation files are from [SeqTR](https://github.com/seanzhuh/SeqTR).
-We further convert the files and provide the preprocessed annotation files in [OneDrive](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/wjn922_connect_hku_hk/EYBg1bkrn5VEuSzaFiO3-OkB4yIK4M3xDZfw2f9WpGokmg?e=0YdXOi).
+We further convert the files and provide the preprocessed annotation files in [Google Drive](https://drive.google.com/file/d/12Hw7JWx-pGxnHKyhIeHmSIEg_3gl59iY/view?usp=sharing).
 The data structure should be like:

 ```
 |- datasets/